Comprehensive Auto Insurance Claims in 2025 (Detailed Overview)

 What does fully comprehensive insurance cover?
 A comprehensive claim for auto insurance will cover hitting a deer or any loss or damage occurring when you are not behind the wheel, not resulting from a collision, or involving events beyond your ability to control as a driver.

 Does a comprehensive claim increase insurance rates?
 Typically, no. Since you cannot reasonably anticipate a wild animal’s movements or behaviors, these collisions are deemed beyond your control.
-For this reason, comprehensive claims on auto insurance will not raise your rates.
+For this reason, comprehensive claims on auto insurance will not raise your rates as high as other claims.

 Comprehensive coverage helps pay for repairs or replacement of your vehicle, minus the deductible, and is typically not required as part of standard auto insurance coverage.
 It’s an optional coverage you can add to your existing policy to cover vehicle damage that is not crash-related.